jamro/bar101/bar101-storyline-gen/README.md

 ## TV News

-The TV news is another way to reveal the story to the player.
-News are generated in two variants:
+TV news segments provide another way to reveal the story to the player.
+Each segment is generated in two variants:
-- Official, propaganda news controlled by the state
+	-	**Official News** — State-controlled and aligned with government propaganda.
-- Rebel TV which is an underground news channel that is not controlled by the state.
+	-	**Rebel TV** — An underground, independent broadcast opposing the official narrative.

-In addition to news voiceover, each news segment is accompanied by a visual image.
-The images are generated using Open AI model.
-To ensure images consistency, a reference image is provided to the model.
-See `/bar101-storyline-gen/assets/news_images.json` for more details.
+Each news segment includes both a voiceover and a visual image.
+The images are generated using an OpenAI model, with a reference image provided to ensure visual consistency.
+For more details, see /bar101-storyline-gen/assets/news_images.json.

 ![TV News](assets/docs/news_mosaic.png)

 ## Prerequisites